 I remember the day vividly — my first experience of a James Bond film.

-Moonraker was on the telly one Christmas during the 1990s.
-I had only tuned in about halfway through, but having just seen a man fight a huge steel-teethed assassin on a cable car high above Rio, I was hooked.
+Moonraker was on the telly one Christmas during the '90s.
+I had only tuned halfway through, but having just seen a man fight a huge steel-teethed assassin on a cable car high above Rio, I was hooked.

 As a child whose head was always in the clouds (and still is as an adult), James Bond instantly connected with me and sparked imagination in me I didn't know I had.